Equal Access: Universal Design of Professional Organizations

 This checklist was field-tested at more than twenty postsecondary institutions nationwide.
 The results of a nationwide survey to test face-validity of checklist items led to further refinement of the checklist.
 To increase the usefulness of this working document, send suggestions to email@example.com.

-For more information about applications of universal design consult www.uw.edu/doit/Resources/udesign.html or the Center for Universal Design in Education.
-The book Universal Design in Higher Education: From Principles to Practice published by Harvard Education Press shares perspectives of UD leaders nationwide.
-To receive a 20% discount visit the DO-IT website.
+For more information about applications of universal design consult The Center for Universal Design in Education.
+The book Universal Design in Higher Education: From Principles to Practice, Second Edition published by Harvard Education Press shares perspectives of UD leaders nationwide.
+To learn more or order online visit the DO-IT website.

 - Provide information in alternate means (e.g., written, spoken, diagrams).